bsv798/gcrebuilder/GCRebuilder/readme/gcr_readme_eng.txt

-GameCube Rebuilder version 1.0 by BSV (bsv798@gmail.com)
+GameCube Rebuilder version 1.1 by BSV (bsv798@gmail.com)
-Compiled: July 2009.
+Compiled: September 2016.
 ---------------------------------------------------------

 GameCube Rebuilder tool (GCR next) allows you to edit Nintendo GameCube images.
-It was witten with Visual C# v3.0 and thus REQUIRES a Microsoft .NET Framework v3.5 or newer installed.
+It was witten with Visual C# v5.0 and thus REQUIRES a Microsoft .NET Framework v4.5.2 or newer installed.
-You can get it for free at http://msdn.microsoft.com/en-us/netframework/default.aspx
+You can get it for free at https://www.microsoft.com/ru-ru/download/details.aspx?id=42642

 Main features: